EinloggenRegistrieren

 Note: 0 (Anzahl der Bewertungen: 0)

-In the final episode of our series on the weight-loss drug boom, we explore how the global surge in demand for obesity medications could be reshaping the business landscape.
-From established companies rethinking their business models, to startups seeking to capitalise on shifting consumer habits, the ripple effects are already being felt across several industries.We also examine what the future may hold for the weight-loss market and the wider economy, as this sector continues to grow and evolve.
-If you'd like to get in touch with the team, our email address is businessdaily@bbc.co.ukPresented and produced by Hannah MullaneBusiness Daily is the home of in-depth audio journalism devoted to the world of money and work.
-From small startup stories to big corporate takeovers, global economic shifts to trends in technology, we look at the key figures, ideas and events shaping business.Each episode is a 17-minute, daily deep dive into a single topic, featuring expert analysis and the people at the heart of the story.Recent episodes explore the AI boom, why bond markets are so powerful, China's property bubble, and Gen Z's experience of the current job market.We also feature in-depth interviews with company founders and some of the world's most prominent CEOs.
-These include Google's Sundar Pichai, Wikipedia founder Jimmy Wales, CEO of Canva Melanie Perkins, and the CEO of Starbucks, Brian Niccol.(Picture: Close-up of a woman's hand shopping for yoghurt along the dairy aisle in supermarket, reading the nutrition label on the pot.
-Credit: Getty Images)
+Producers: Victoriya Holland and Ahmed AdanBusiness Daily is the home of in-depth audio journalism devoted to the world of money and work.
+From small startup stories to big corporate takeovers, global economic shifts to trends in technology, we look at the key figures, ideas and events shaping business.Each episode is a 17-minute, daily deep dive into a single topic, featuring expert analysis and the people at the heart of the story.Recent episodes explore the weight-loss drug revolution, the growth in AI, the cost of living, the economic impact of the war in the Middle East, and why bond markets are so powerful.We also feature in-depth interviews with company founders and some of the world's most prominent CEOs.
+These include Google's Sundar Pichai, Wikipedia founder Jimmy Wales, and the CEO of Canva, Melanie Perkins.(Picture: Isaac Larian, founder and CEO of MGA Entertainment, sitting in front of some dolls.
+Credit: MGA Entertainment)

 Wiedergabetaste